icaroabreu/icaroabreu.github.io/about.md

 >
 >2015 April - 2015 November

-> - **Main Activities**: Development on android app with geolocation features, REST API, websockets and social media integration.
+> - **Main Activities**: Development on android app with geolocation features, notifications, REST API, websockets and social media integration.
 Web Development in AngularJS using `open source` frameworks to speed up development.
 And mainly learn optimization of development to achieving goals in short deadlines with changing scope.

 >**ANDROID DEVELOPER**, BWID INC.
 >